-A. Textbook & Other Required Materials: Halderman, James D. Automotive Technology Principles, Diagnosis, and Service, Fifth Edition, Pearson Publishers, 2016 (with on-line curriculum) 8 1/2 x 11 notebook for classroom note taking and assignments Clear Safety Glasses.
+A. Textbook & Other Required Materials:

+Halderman, James D. Automotive Technology Principles, Diagnosis, and Service, 6th Edition, Pearson Publishers, 2020 (with on-line curriculum) 8 1⁄2 x 11 notebook for classroom note taking and assignments Clear Safety Glasses.

-B. Class Attendance Policy.
-Students are expected to attend all classes in order to be successful in a course.
-The student may be administratively withdrawn from the course when absences become excessive without notice.
+B. Class Attendance Policy: Students are expected to attend all classes in order to be successful in a course.
+The student may be administratively withdrawn from the course when absences become excessive without notice, there are no excused absences.
 Excessive absences means 4 (four) or more absences for any reason.
+Upon the 5th absence, each student will lose 10 points off of their current GPA, the 6th absence an additional 10 points, and the 7th absence an additional 10 points.
+Excessive absences cause you to miss key points of a class and show you are not reliable/dependable for employment.
 Two (2) tardies will count as one absence.
 Leaving class without notifying your instructor is considered an absence, regardless of the time you left.